What is a conventional loan?

 - Check your credit score

-You will need to provide documents such as proof of income, tax returns, employment verification and a list of assets and liabilities. - Get pre-approved
+You need to provide official documents including your SSN, proof of income, tax returns, employment verification and a list of assets and liabilities. - Get preapproved

-Once you’ve found a home you love and have your pre-approval letter, submit your application along with all required documentation. - Undergo loan processing
+Once you’ve found a home you love and have your pre-approval letter, submit your application along with all required documentation.
+A lender has three business days to review your application and give you a Loan Estimate: a disclosure of your projected loan amount, type, interest rate and additional mortgage costs. - Undergo loan processing

 Need expert advice before you apply?